-6. Preferred Stock
+7. Preferred Stock

 The Board of Directors of the Company is authorized, without action by the stockholders, to designate and issue up to an aggregate of 5,000,000 shares of preferred stock in one or more series.
 The Board of Directors of the Company can designate the rights, preferences and privileges of the shares of each series and any of its qualifications, limitations or restrictions.
 The Board of Directors of the Company may authorize the issuance of preferred stock with voting or conversion rights that could adversely affect the voting power or other rights of the holders of common stock.
-As of December 31, 2017 and 2016, the Company had no shares of preferred stock issued or outstanding.
-The preferred stock was classified under stockholders' equity as of December 31, 2017 and 2016.
+As of December 31, 2018 and 2017, the Company had no shares of preferred stock issued or outstanding and preferred stock was classified as stockholders' equity.

-7. Common Stock
+8. Common Stock

-As of December 31, 2017 and 2016, the Company authorized 120,000,000 shares of common stock with a par value of \$0.0001 per share.
+As of December 31, 2018 and 2017, the Company authorized 120,000,000 shares of common stock with a par value of \$0.0001 per share.

 Each share of common stock entitles the holder to one vote on all matters submitted to a vote of the Company's stockholders.
 Common stockholders are entitled to receive dividends, as may be declared by the Board of Directors, if any.
-As of December 31, 2017 and 2016, no dividends have been declared.
+As of December 31, 2018 and 2017, no dividends have been declared.